-A new diagnosis of cancer is always daunting, and for or men diagnosed with prostate and bladder cancer it is particularly anxiety-provoking.
+A new diagnosis of cancer is always daunting, and for men diagnosed with prostate and bladder cancer, it is particularly anxiety-provoking.
 After going through an unpleasant biopsy, many tests, and numerous doctor visits, patients must decide which treatment option is the best.

 The gold standard treatment option for prostate cancer and invasive bladder cancer is removal of the prostate (radical prostatectomy) and removal of the bladder (radical cystectomy).

 Sexual dysfunction can manifest in other ways including ejaculatory dysfunction and penile shortening

 While effective at treating cancer, radical pelvic surgery is not without risks.
 One of the primary consequences of urologic cancer surgery is erectile dysfunction.
 However, sexual dysfunction can manifest in other ways including ejaculatory dysfunction and penile shortening.
 Significant developments in technology and surgical technique minimize risks, but these side effects are still very possible.